-The proposed modules for BA (Hons) Sports Business Management are based on well -established teaching areas within the instituion.
+The modules for FdA (Hons) Sports Business Management are based on well -established teaching areas.
 These modules will be developed & taught by staff who are research or consultancy active, have significant sports business experience, and who bring this experience to bear on their teaching.